hgoldfish/qtnetworkng/docs/intro.rst

     foo.pro
     main.cpp

-Unlike other cpp library, QtNetworkNg encourages using git subrepository, clone QtNetworkNg from github and include the ``qtnetworkng.pri`` in your ``foo.pro`` like this.
+QtNetworkNg encourages using git subrepository, clone QtNetworkNg from github and include the ``qtnetworkng.pri`` in your ``foo.pro`` like this.

 .. code-block:: bash
     :caption: get qtnetworkng